top of page

 1. Do They Show Consistency in Training?

-Regular attendance also means they’re getting familiar with positions, techniques, and basic sparring—which are all crucial in a tournament setting.
+Regular attendance means they’re becoming familiar with positions, techniques, and basic sparring, all of which are crucial in a tournament setting.

 2. Are They Interested or Curious About Competing?